davesenior9/WireGuard-Config-Tools/README.md

 - FOR PEM - Using CLI, use string `ssh -i <KEY PAIR.PEM> ubuntu@<PUB IP>` eg. `ssh -i C:\Users\Demo\Downloads\DEMO.pem ubuntu@13.155.13.55`
 - Once you have your keypair mapped, enter your public IP address you have just copied, and start the SSH Session.
 The login will be `ubuntu` and the password is not required, as you are using a 'public certificate' as your authentication method (An account can be made so that is password protected, however, this should be used with caution).

+>**NOTE**
-!!!
-Ensure you are using the most recent version of Putty, or SSH.
+>Ensure you are using the most recent version of Putty, or SSH.
 If you encounter errors, this should be your first troubleshooting change.

 #### Building the WireGuard Server